jdiehl99/Pay-It-Forward/README.md

+__This app is in continued development.
+To stay up to date on our progress, please star this repo or reach out to one of the collaborators directly__

 # Pay It Forward

 Matching donors with recipients who will in turn volunteer at a charity in exchange for the support.
 Built using node, express, EJS, Bootstrap, HTML5, mySQL, and deployed at Heroku.
 Developed as mobile responsive.